Diffusion World Model: Future Modeling Beyond Step-by-Step Rollout for Offline Reinforcement Learning: Diffusion World Model

 \subsection{Conditional Diffusion Model}

-We train a return-conditioned diffusion model $p_\theta$ on length-$T$ subtrajectories, where the conditioning variable is the RTG of a subtrajectory.
-That is, $y=g_t$ and $\x{0} = (s_t, a_t, r_t, s_{t+1}, r_{t+1}, \ldots, s_{t+T-1}, r_{t+T-1})$.
+We train a return-conditioned diffusion model $p_\theta(\x{0}|s_t, a_t, y)$ on length-$T$ subtrajectories, where the conditioning variable is the RTG of a subtrajectory.
+That is, $y=g_t$ and $\x{0} = (r_t, s_{t+1}, r_{t+1}, \ldots, s_{t+T-1}, r_{t+T-1})$.
 As introduced in Section~\ref{sec:preliminary}, we employ classifier-free guidance to promote the role of RTG.
 Stage 1 of Algorithm~\ref{algo:diffusion_mbrl} describes the training procedure in detail.
 For the actual usage of the trained diffusion model in the second stage of our pipeline, we predict future $T-1$ states and rewards based on a target RTG $\geval$ and also current state $s_t$ and action $a_t$.
 These predicted states and rewards are used to facilitate the value estimation in policy training, see Section~\ref{sec:method_mbrl}.
-As the future actions are not needed, we do not model them in our world model.\looseness=-1

-To enable the conditioning of $s_t$ and $a_t$, we slightly adjust the standard sampling procedure (Algorithm~\ref{algo:diffusion_sampling_general}), where we fix $s_t$ and $a_t$ for every denoising step in the reverse process, see Algorithm~\ref{algo:diffusion_sampling_rl}.
+As the future actions are not needed, we do not model them in our world model.
+To enable the conditioning of $s_t$ and $a_t$, we slightly adjust the standard sampling procedure (Algorithm~\ref{algo:diffusion_sampling_general}), where we fix $s_t$ and $a_t$ as conditioning for every denoising step in the reverse process, see Algorithm~\ref{algo:diffusion_sampling_rl}. \looseness=-1